yocontra/node-gdal-next/README.md

 - **Support for asynchronous IO**

-## As of November 9th 2020, this project has been completely merged to <https://github.com/contra/node-gdal-next>
+## As of November 9th 2020, async support for raster data has been completely merged to <https://github.com/contra/node-gdal-next>
+The work on async support for vector data has started, but there is nothing usable at the moment

 See the [ROADMAP](ROADMAP.md) for more info about the future of this fork.
 All thanks and credit goes to the original maintainers!